Louis Frey Jr.: Early life, education, and career

+Legal career

-He worked as a lawyer in private practice, with a brief stint as assistant county solicitor in Orange County, Florida; became an associate, and then partner, in the law firm of Gurney, Skolfield & Frey in Winter Park, Florida, from 1963 to 1967; served as acting general counsel of the Florida State Turnpike Authority from 1966 to 1967; and became a partner in 1967 in the law firm of Mateer, Frey, Young & Harbert of Orlando.
+He worked as a lawyer in private practice, with a brief stint as assistant county solicitor in Orange County, Florida; became an associate, and then partner, in the law firm of Gurney, Skolfield & Frey in Winter Park, Florida, from 1963 to 1967.
+He then served as acting general counsel of the Florida State Turnpike Authority from 1966 to 1967.
+Afterwards, he became a partner in 1967 in the law firm of Mateer, Frey, Young & Harbert of Orlando.

 Congress

 Frey was first elected in 1968 to succeed Edward Gurney, who in turn became Florida's first Republican U.S. Senator since Reconstruction.
 Frey himself is the fourth Florida Republican to have been elected to the U.S. House in the 20th century.
 While in Congress, Frey served on the Interstate and Foreign Commerce Committee, the Science and Technology Committee, and the Select Committee on Narcotics Abuse and Control.
 Frey received the "Watch Dog of the Treasury Award" in each of his terms for "voting to hold the line against inflation and to curb excess government spending."
-He also received the "Guardian of Small Business Award."
+He also received the "Guardian of Small Business Award".

 In 1970, Congressman Frey addressed the Florida Republican State convention in Orlando at a time when divisive primaries for governor and the U.S. Senate had seriously undermined GOP chances of victory in the general election.
 Senate nominee and U.S. Representative William C. Cramer of St. Petersburg had defeated the former judge G. Harrold Carswell of the United States Court of Appeals for the Fifth Circuit.
 Governor Claude R. Kirk Jr., had topped two intraparty rivals, drugstore magnate Jack Eckerd of Clearwater and state Senator and later Congressman L. A. "Skip" Bafalis of Palm Beach.
 Then Cramer and Kirk, who were intraparty rivals themselves, faced a united Democratic ticket of Lawton Chiles of Lakeland, running for the Senate, and Reubin Askew, the gubernatorial nominee.
 Though Carswell and Eckerd endorsed Cramer and Kirk, the primary candidates were inactive in the fall campaign.
 Apprehensive Republicans cheered Frey, who implored the factions to forget their "family feud" and to unite.
 But Cramer and Kirk both went down to defeat at the hands of Chiles and Askew, respectively.

 Frey served as chairman of the Florida Federation of Young Republicans.
-He was nominated and elected as a Republican to the Ninety-first Congress and to the four succeeding Congresses (January 3, 1969 to January 3, 1979) from what was then the 5th congressional district but is now the 9th district.
+He was nominated and elected as a Republican to the Ninety-first Congress and to the four succeeding Congresses (January 3, 1969 to January 3, 1979) from what was then the 5th congressional district.
 Frey was not a candidate for reelection to the Ninety-sixth Congress in 1978.
 Instead he launched an unsuccessful bid for the Republican nomination for governor, having lost to Jack Eckerd, whom Kirk had beaten for the nomination in 1970.